Branislav Dešković: Biography

 Branislav Dešković was born in Pučišća on the island of Brač, on 11 March 1883.
 He trained in Venice, Vienna and Paris, where he regularly exhibited at the Salon.
-A contemporary review of the first Dalmatian Art Exhibition of 1908 in The Studio (magazine) said "Branislav Deskovic's mastership in animal sculpture was proved by his works The Draught Horse, The Ass, and The Dog.
+A contemporary review of the first Dalmatian Art Exhibition of 1908 in The Studio said "Branislav Deskovic's mastership in animal sculpture was proved by his works The Draught Horse, The Ass, and The Dog.
 Two Old Ones is the best of all his compositions, and has been exhibited in the "Salon" of Paris, where it gained much approbation."

 In the summer of 1910, Dešković spent time in Sarajevo.
-There he was attracted by the Bosnian figures, and later showed a number of outstanding sculptures for example Two Elders, and Bust of a Turk.
+There he was attracted by the Bosnian figures, and later showed several outstanding sculptures for example Two Elders, and Bust of a Turk.
 He was an avid hunter, and this was reflected in his artistic work.
 He is best known for his animal sculptures, particularly hunting dogs.
 During a stay in Sarajevo in 1910, he was inspired by Bosnian figures, which showed in several of his sculptures.

 He exhibited with the Medulić group in 1908 in Split, 1909 in Ljubljana, and 1910 in Zagreb.
 He held his first solo exhibit in 1910 in Sarajevo.

 During the First World War, he volunteered in Montenegro, and later in Rome, Geneva and Paris.
 From 1921 he lived in Split.

 The art gallery in Bol, on Brač, the Galerija umjetnina "Branislav Dešković is named after him, and much of his work is on display there.

 He died in Zagreb on 20 August 1939.

 Legacy

 Although Pučišča and Brač have a long history of stone-working, Dešković chose bronze as his medium.
 He worked in stone, clay and bronze, and is considered the first Impressionist Croatian sculptor.

 Dešković is best known for his animal sculptures.
 A keen hunter in his youth, he portrayed hounds from his memory of working with the animals, in an expressive impressionist style.
 He also produced some fine portraits and a few large, heroic sculptures.
 Carried along by the motto of the Zagreb exhibition "Despite Unheroic Times", Dešković created the monumental sculptures Prince Marko (Kraljević Marko), and Victory of Freedom (Pobjeda slobode), which were unusual expressions of his political views.
-Unfortunately his career was cut short by illness, and his collection of works is not extensive.
+His career was cut short by illness, and his collection of works is not extensive.